 Negwegon State Park

-The park is generously supported by Friends of Negwegon.
-This nonprofit volunteer group works with the DNR to help preserve, protect and promote the park through stewardship, education and research.
+The park is generously supported by the Friends of Negwegon.
+This nonprofit volunteer group works with the Department of Natural Resources to help preserve, protect and promote the park through stewardship, education and research.

 |Season(s) of Operation||